 To remove i-searchresults.com manually from your computer, follow the step-by-step removal instructions given below.
 In case the manual removal does not get rid of the browser hijacker entirely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Such software helps keep your computer secure in the future.

 - Guide 1: How to Remove i-searchresults.com from Windows.

-- Guide 2: Get rid of i-searchresults.com from Mac OS X.
+- Guide 2: Get rid of i-searchresults.com on Mac OS X.

-- Guide 3: Remove i-searchresults.com from Google Chrome.
+- Guide 3: Remove i-searchresults.com in Google Chrome.